iltar/blog-articles/drafts/rethinking-form-development.md

 Does not sound to hard, right?

 ## Starting From Scratch
-As developer, you know what your form is supposed to do; you have data from a request and you want to create or update a record in your database.
+As a developer, you know what your form should do; you have data from a request and you want to create or update a record in your database.
 Those records are commonly mapped by Entities.
 Let's say you could have a very simple `BlogComment` entity, which has a `BlogPost` relation, a title, body and email address of the poster.

 It makes sense to write a form for this Entity, let the form component do its magic and flush the entity.
-But as I've mentioned in my other post, you should probably decouple this.
-So you check your entity and start extracting the fields you need and come to the conclusion that it's a bit of overhead.
-Why extract a data object that's exactly the same as the entity?
+However, as written in my other post, you should probably decouple this.
+So you check your entity and start extracting the fields you need and come to the conclusion that it ahs a slight overhead.
+Why extract a data object that's identical to the entity?

 ## Don't Think Like a Developer
 Remember the User Story?
 It did not mention any technical details, only the goal.
 What do people need to enter when they post a comment?
-I would say that in this case the bare minimum is good enough, an email address for verification and the actual comment; the Minimal Viable Product.
+I would say that in this case the bare minimum is sufficient, an email address for verification and the actual comment; the Minimal Viable Product.
 What should the page contain?
 Probably the post itself and the existing replies.
 Underneath that you can place a pair of input fields for the comment.